aparnamane/application-version-info/README.md

 - Build: Build the containerised application image and will run for all the branches
 - Test: This will test by hitting API endpoint to get expected results in JSON   format and also stage will run for all the branches.
 - Push: Once the Test stage is completed successfully Push stage will run to push the final image to docker repository.
 This stage will run for only `master` branch.
-`This stage need to access docker repository to push the image, so need to set docker login credientials as environment variables.`
+`This stage need to access docker repository to push the image, so need to set docker login credentials as environment variables.`

 ### GitHub

-All the application code along with CI pipeline sits in GitHub repo which will allow TravisCI to auto build for each and evry commit.
+All the application code along with CI pipeline sits in GitHub repo which will allow TravisCI to auto build for each and every commit.

 ## Build with TravisCI

-- Login to `https://travis-ci.com` with GitHub login details and from settings alclick to `Manage repositories on GitHub` and select the repository to Approve and Install TravisCI.
+- Login to `https://travis-ci.com` with GitHub login details and from settings a lclick to `Manage repositories on GitHub` and select the repository to Approve and Install TravisCI.
 - Once the TravisCI is installed for the repository, it will build for every push commit by running all stages in pipeline [here] `.travis.yml`.

 ## Build Locally